kpdecker/linoleum/README.md

 ### linoleum/tasks/cover

 Defines:
 - `cover:mocha` task which runs in-process Node coverage tests.
+This is not intended for webpack projects.
+- `cover:server` task which runs webpack coverage tests in node.
-- `cover:karma` task which runs karma coverage tests.
+- `cover:web` task which runs webpack coverage tests in browser.
 - `cover:report` task which combines raw data from the other coverage tasks and asserts coverage.

+For webpack tests, each package will filter the tests that are imported based on the file suffix. `.server.js` tests will only run under the `cover:server` task and `.web.js` tests will only run under the `cover:web` task.
+Simple `.js` files will run under both.

 ## Common issues
 ### Karma